dysonprotocol/docs/FAQ/cannot-see-dys-on-osmos.md

 title: Why can I not see my Dyson mainnet balance on Osmosis?
 description: FAQ1
 ---
-###Why can I not see my Dyson mainnet balance on Osmosis?###

 It's a common misunderstanding that having DYS coins in your Keplr Wallet will automatically make them visible on the Osmosis Frontier.
 In reality, you need to deposit your DYS coins from your Keplr Wallet to the Osmosis platform first, before you can use them for swapping or other activities on the Osmosis Frontier.

-#Here's a step-by-step guide to help you deposit your DYS coins to Osmosis#
+** Here's a step-by-step guide to help you deposit your DYS coins to Osmosis **

 1. Visit the Osmosis website and go to https://frontier.osmosis.zone/
 2. Connect your Keplr Wallet by clicking on the "Connect Wallet" button on the top right corner.